 The inaccessibility and hostility of the topography make the fort invincible.
 It served the rulers of Mewar as a refuge in times of strife.
 The fort also served as a refuge to King Udai of Mewar in his early childhood when Banbir killed Vikramaditya and usurped the throne.
-The defense of fort could be breached only once by the combined armies of the Mughal Emperor Akbar, Raja Man Singh of Amber, Raja Udai Singh of Marwar, and the Mirzas in Gujarat due to a shortage of drinking water.
+The defence of the fort could be breached only once.
+It was when the combined armies of the Mughal Emperor Akbar, Raja Man Singh of Amber, Raja Udai Singh of Marwar, and the Mirzas in Gujarat attacked the fort.
+The combined armies were able to break the defence and the fort army faced a shortage of drinking water.

 Kumbhalgarh is a great spot for photographers and people who have an interest in jungle safari.
-Trekking to Kumbhalgarh Fort is the great way to enjoy your weekend/holidays with your family or friends.
-Other attraction is the Kumbhalgarh Wildlife Sanctuary, spread across 578 km² in area and at an altitude of 500 to 1,300 meters.
+Trekking to Kumbhalgarh Fort is a great way to enjoy your weekend and holidays with your family or friends.
+Other attraction which you should not miss is the Kumbhalgarh Wildlife Sanctuary.
+It is spread across 578 km² in area and at an altitude of 500 to 1,300 meters.

 HOW TO REACH Kumbhalgarh Fort?

-Here is a list of unknown interesting facts about the Great Wall of China.
-Please share your experiences if you ever visited the fort or planning to visit the fort.
+Please share your experiences if you have ever visited the fort or planning to visit the fort.